FACT-Finder-Web-Components/magento2-module/README.md

 Checkout tracking is done using the `ff-checkout-tracking` element.
 This element is added in `src/view/frontend/templates/ff/checkout-tracking.phtml` which extend the `checkout_onepage_success` layout.
 If you do not use this layout in your checkout make sure you append it to your own one.
 For that you can use the view model `src/ViewModel/Order.php` which provides all necessary data from the backend to the template.
-Login tracking is by additional `CustomerData` section `ffcommunication`.
+Login tracking is done by API call ` factfinder.tracking.login` in `src/view/frontend/templates/ff/communication.phtml`.
-This section should is configured in `src/etc/frontend/sections.xml` and should react to the user login action and reload containing data after that.

 ## Modification examples
-Our Magento 2 module offers a fully working integration out of the box.
-However, most projects may require modifications in order to fit their needs.
+Our Magento 2 module offers a fully working integration out of the box for default Magento2 Luma theme.
+Most projects may require modifications in order to fit their needs.
 Here are some common customization examples.

 ### Changing existing column names